AfiaAniebiet/scissors-project-altschool/README.md

 ## Requirements and Implementation

 > - URL Shortening

->   Scissor allows users to shorten URLs by pasting a long URL into the Scissor platform and a
+ <p>Scissor allows users to shorten URLs by pasting a long URL into the Scissor platform and a
->   shorter URL gets automatically generated.
-The shortened URL is designed to be as short as
->   possible, making it easy to share on social media or through other channels.
+shorter URL gets automatically generated.
+The shortened URL is designed to be as short as possible, making it easy to share on social media or through other channels.</p>
 > - Custom URLs
 >   Scissor also allows users to customize their shortened URLs.
 Users can choose their own
 >   custom domain name and customize the URL to reflect their brand or content.
 This feature is